 That’s an interesting situation which you describe.
 Why do you think there was such a need for more discussion on mistakes but nobody took it upon themselves to start that discussion?

-And also we were aware that we wanted to claim a new field in a sense, so even though there was not a lot of literature on this topic, we were always afraid of someone else publishing before us.
+And we were also aware that we wanted to claim a new field in a sense, so even though there was not a lot of literature on this topic, we were always afraid of someone else publishing before us.
 We started with this book all the way back in 2016, so we had good reason to be nervous about others publishing before us.
 And some people did.
 I had to rewrite a whole chapter on harm because by then publications about harm had already started to come out.”